realpython/python-guide/docs/starting/pip-virtualenv.rst

 of different projects.

-It is surely unnecessary to re-download the same packages/libraries each time you start working on a new project (and in a new virtual environmen as a result).
+It is surely unnecessary to re-download the same packages/libraries each time you start working on a new project (and in a new virtual environment as a result).
 Fortunately, you can configure pip in such a way that it tries to reuse already installed packages.